wachambo/computer-networks/README.md

+# Computer Networks
+A brief summary about main topics of Computer Networks.
+All the content was extrated from [Wikipedia](http://www.wikipedia.org) and some books whose names I cant remember right now.

 ### Computer Networks DEF
 Networking supports communication between two or more programs running on physically distant machines.
 - WWW browser, mail, remote access to DB, remote shared files, download files...